Audition Requirements

 ORGAN: Students who wish to take non-major lessons or minor in music with an emphasis in organ should prepare one piece (either on the piano or organ) from the standard repertoire.
 If you need assistance or have questions, feel free to contact nmacavoy@bju.edu.

-ORCHESTRAL INSTRUMENTS: (Flute, Oboe, Clarinet, Bassoon, Saxophone, Horn, Trumpet, Trombone, Euphonium, Tuba, Percussion, Violin, Viola, Cello, Double Bass, Harp, Guitar) Students who wish to take non-major lessons or minor in music with an emphasis in an orchestral instrument should perform one work, sacred or classical.
-If you need assistance or have questions, feel free to contact brucecox@bju.edu
+WOODWIND, BRASS, PERCUSSION INSTRUMENTS: (Flute, Oboe, Clarinet, Bassoon, Saxophone, Horn, Trumpet, Trombone, Euphonium, Tuba, Percussion) Students who wish to take non-major lessons or minor in music with an emphasis in one of these instruments should perform one work, sacred or classical.
+If you need assistance or have questions, feel free to contact brucecox@bju.edu.